ocean0yohsuke/deepcontrol/README.md

 ### [Monad](https://hackage.haskell.org/package/deepcontrol-0.5.4.1/docs/DeepControl-Monad.html)

-This module enables you to program in Monad for deeper level than the usual Monad module expresses.
+This module enables you to program in Monad for deeper level than the usual Control.Monad module expresses.
 You would soon realize exactly what "deeper level" means by reading the example codes below in order.

 #### Level-0